 The psychological and the spiritual are meaningfully intertwined in my work.
 I meet clients wherever they are in relationship to spirituality and encourage growing this relationship.
 At times, spiritual insight or breakthrough becomes necessary, particularly when working with deeply entrenched patterns in the shadow.

-My approach is grounded, relational, and trauma-informed, shaped by my own healing journey and guided by three core principles:
+My approach is grounded, relational, and trauma-informed, informed by my own healing journey, shaped by education and experience, and guided by three core principles:

 Healing is relational